aolaleye/coding-bootcamp-activities/class-activities/mar-23/notes.md

 * redundancy allow you to switch between databases

 __types of databases__
-* mySQL - very popular because it's free
+* mySQL - very popular because it's free, reliable
 * Oracle
-* mongoDB (doesn't use SQL)
+* mongoDB (doesn't use SQL, data is not structured)

+__SQL databases__
+* data is stored in rows and columns
+* structured
+* think excel spreadsheet